Chill-Cool/app-demo/README.md

 # lours-app

-###This app requires MongoDB, please install MongoDB and create a new collection 'product'
+### This app requires MongoDB, please install MongoDB and create a new collection 'products' under your own database (any name).

 ## Project setup
 ```